abbeycode/UnrarKit/README.md

 To open in Xcode, use the [UnrarKit.xcworkspace](UnrarKit.xcworkspace) file, which includes the other projects.

+## The example app

+Included in the source repo is a project named "UnrarExample", that builds as part of the main solution.
+It's only ever verified to run in the simulator, but if you provide Team info, it should probably also run on-device.

+For large file extraction, the tool uses the `rar` executable.
+You may need to right-click and open it in Finder to get through Gatekeeper the first time you do so.

 # Documentation

 Full documentation for the project is available on [CocoaDocs](http://cocoadocs.org/docsets/UnrarKit).